ARDSys/hackathon/hackathon/beehealthy/README.md

 The BeeHealthy workflow is designed to generate hypotheses for a health-related topic using a multi-agent system.
 The workflow consists of several key components:

+> Double-feedback loop as a paradigm shift—moving from linear to adaptive, self-correcting methodology validation.

 ## Graph

 ![BeeHealthy Graph](./images/graph.png)